jumpinjackie/forge-e33-mod/design/WHITE.md

 1W
 Creature - Human Citizen
 Whenever another non-Expeditioner creature enters, investigate.
 (Create a Clue token.
 It's an artifact with "{2}, Sacrifice this token: Draw a card.")
+---
+He eagerly absorbs the knowledge given to him, for he knows when his time comes, it will be a valuable resource.

 1/3
 ```